abelardojarab/gputeachingkit-labs/Module7/TextHistogram/description.markdown

 ```
 ./Histogram_Template -e <expected.raw> \
-  -i <input.raw> -o <output.raw> -t integral_vector
+  -i <input.txt> -o <output.raw> -t integral_vector
 ```

-where `<expected.raw>` is the expected output, `<input.raw>` is the input dataset, and `<output.raw>` is an optional path to store the results.
+where `<expected.raw>` is the expected output, `<input.txt>` is the input dataset, and `<output.raw>` is an optional path to store the results.
 The datasets can be generated using the dataset generator built as part of the compilation process.